 "The ideal solution for multi-dog households is to feed the dogs separately."

-Do not leave food out while you're away from home.
-You can't control who eats what when you're not around.
+Do not leave food out while you are away from home.
+You cannot control who eats what when you are not around.

 How long will my dog need to be on a diet?